paradisec-archive/PARADISEC_workflows/02_getting-started.md

 Click on the link in your email to confirm.

 Congratulations, you are now a PARADISEC user!

+As a user you can access data in an open-access collection after agreeing to PARADISEC’s conditions of access, or you may send a request to access data that has restrictions on viewing by following instructions provided by the collector on their catalog page. *Read more about PARADISEC's Conditions of Access [here](https://www.paradisec.org.au/deposit/access-conditions/){:target="_blank"}*.

+## How to become a PARADISEC depositor

+### STEP 1: Sign up to become a PARADISEC user

-It is recommended that you browse the collections held in PARADISEC so that you can investigate the different ways collections can be organised.
-Below are some examples:
+Follow the above instructions and become a PARADISEC user.
+Once you have done so, it is recommended that you browse the collections held in PARADISEC so that you can investigate the different ways collections can be organised.
+Here are some examples of different collections:

 * ***PhD thesis:*** [OE1](https://dx.doi.org/10.4225/72/58949afab6af0){:target="_blank"} is a collection of narratives and wordlists that the depositor used in writing their PhD thesis.
 This includes segmented audio files that are linked to the exemplar utterances within the thesis.
 * ***Field methods course:*** The [MEU1](https://dx.doi.org/10.26278/5e00d67b8be35){:target="_blank"} collection holds all recordings generated during a Linguistics field methods course.
 Note how the different type of events (classroom recordings vs breakout sessions) are kept together by the nature of the item names.
 * ***Separate collections for each language/dialect/variety:*** Explore two of this depositor's 27 collections, [SDM42](https://catalog.paradisec.org.au/collections/SDM42){:target="_blank"} and [SDM45](http://catalog.paradisec.org.au/collections/SDM45){:target="_blank"}.
 Each of these collections feature one language variety.
 There is no limit as to how many collections you can create.
 * ***Many languages in one collection:*** In the [DD1](https://dx.doi.org/10.4225/72/56E8248563EE0){:target="_blank"} collection, the depositor has included recordings of over 25 languages within the one collection.
 This collection is still growing!

-As a user you can access data in an open-access collection after agreeing to PARADISEC’s conditions of access, or you may send a request to access data that has restrictions on viewing by following instructions provided by the collector on their catalog page. *Read more about PARADISEC's Conditions of Access [here](https://www.paradisec.org.au/deposit/access-conditions/){:target="_blank"}*.

-## How to become a PARADISEC depositor

-### STEP 1: To become a PARADISEC depositor, you need to first become a PARADISEC user.
+### STEP 2: Contact PARADISEC

-Follow the above instructions and then when you are ready for us to create a collection, contact the PARADISEC admin team at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"} or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au){:target="_blank"}, because only PARADISEC administrators can create a collection in the catalog.
+Once you are ready for us to create a collection, contact the PARADISEC admin team at [admin@paradisec.org.au](mail.to:admin@paradisec.org.au){:target="_blank"} or the [CoEDL Data Manager](mailto:julia.miller@anu.edu.au){:target="_blank"}, because only PARADISEC administrators can create a collection in the catalog.

 #### Preliminary exploration of your files